sumup/typeid/README.md

 # Usage

-To create a new ID type, define a prefix type that implements the [Prefix] interface.
-Then, define a TypeAlias for your ID type to [Random] or [Sortable] with your prefix type as generic argument.
+To create a new ID type, define a prefix type that implements the `typeid.Prefix` interface.
+Then, define a TypeAlias for your ID type to `typeid.Random` or `typeid.Sortable` with your prefix type as generic argument.

 Example: